Updates to NACHA Rules

 Effective: June 21, 2024

-Originators may, at its discretion, make changes to an NOC related to a Single Entry regardless of the SEC Code.
+Originators may, at their discretion, make changes to a Notice of Change (NOC) related to a Single Entry, regardless of the SEC Code.

-- Previously required flag to identify certain TEL and WEB entries as single entries is no longer required by the rules
+- The previously required flag to identify certain TEL and WEB entries as Single Entries is no longer required by the rules.

 Data Security Requirements